Richard Kuklinski: Paul Hoffman

 On April 29, 1982, Kuklinski met Paul Hoffman, a 51-year-old pharmacist who occasionally browsed "the store" in Paterson, New Jersey, a storefront with a back room holding a wide variety of stolen items for sale.
-Hoffman hoped to make a big profit by purchasing stolen Tagamet, a popular drug to treat peptic ulcers, to re-sell through his pharmacy.
-He believed Kuklinski could supply the drugs and badgered him to make a deal.
-Hoffman was last seen on his way to meet Kuklinski with $25,000 to buy prescription drugs from Kuklinski.
+Hoffman hoped to make a big profit by purchasing stolen Tagamet, a popular drug to treat peptic ulcers, to resell through his pharmacy.
+Believing Kuklinski could supply the drugs, Hoffman badgered him to make a deal.
+He was last seen on his way to meet Kuklinski with $25,000 to buy prescription drugs.
 After a plea bargain, Kuklinski admitted to killing Hoffman.
 He stated that he lured Hoffman into a rented garage and tried to shoot him, but the gun jammed.
-Instead, he beat Hoffman to death with a tire iron.
-He said he then stuffed the body into a 55-gallon drum and left it outside a motel in Little Ferry.
-One day, Kuklinski noticed that the drum had disappeared but never learned what had happened to it.
+Instead, he beat Hoffman to death with a tire iron, then stuffed the body into a 55-gallon drum and left it outside a motel in Little Ferry.
+One day, Kuklinski noticed that the drum had disappeared, but never learned what had happened to it.
 Hoffman's body was never recovered.

 Gary Smith

-By the early 1980s, Kuklinski's burglary gang was under investigation by law enforcement.
-In December 1982, Percy House, a member of the gang, was arrested.
+By the early 1980s, Kuklinski's burglary ring was under investigation by law enforcement.
+In December 1982, Percy House, a gang member, was arrested.
 House agreed to inform on Kuklinski and was placed in protective custody.
 Warrants were also issued for the arrest of two other gang members, 37-year-old Gary Smith and Daniel Deppner.
-Kuklinski urged them to lay low and rented them a room at the York Motel in North Bergen, New Jersey.
+Kuklinski urged them to lie low and rented them a room at the York Motel in North Bergen.
 Smith left the motel to visit his daughter.
 Kuklinski feared that Smith, after he discussed going straight, might become an informant.

 According to the testimony of Barbara Deppner, Kuklinski, Daniel Deppner, and House (who was in jail at the time) decided that Smith had to be killed.
-Kuklinski fed Smith a hamburger laced with cyanide, but when this was slow to work, Daniel Deppner also strangled Smith with a lamp cord.
+Kuklinski fed Smith a hamburger laced with cyanide, but when this was slow to work, Daniel strangled Smith with a lamp cord.
 According to forensic pathologist Michael Baden, Smith's death would probably have been attributed to something non-homicidal in nature, such as a drug overdose, if Kuklinski had relied solely on the poison.
-However, the ligature mark around Smith's neck, and the fact that the body had been deliberately hidden, suggested to investigators that he was murdered.
+However, the ligature mark around Smith's neck and the fact that the body had been deliberately hidden suggested to investigators that he was murdered.

-After Barbara Deppner did not return with a car to move Smith's body, Kuklinski and Daniel Deppner placed it in between the mattress and box spring.
-Over the next four days, a number of patrons rented the room, and although they thought the smell in the room was odd, most of them did not think to look between the mattress and box spring.
+After Barbara did not return with a car to move Smith's body, Kuklinski and Daniel placed it between the mattress and box spring in the motel room.
+Over the next four days, a number of patrons rented the room, and although they found the smell odd, most did not think to look between the mattress and box spring.
 Finally, on December 27, 1982, after more complaints from guests about the smell, the motel manager investigated and discovered the decomposing corpse.